 Also, consider your parents’ age, health status, and lifestyle.
 Ask yourself:

-If your parents are in good health and don’t mind the medical exam, choosing a fully underwritten policy provides the lowest premiums.
+Choosing a fully underwritten policy provides the lowest premiums if your parents are in good health and don’t mind the medical exam.

 How Much Coverage do Your Parents Need?

 The amount of coverage depends on your parents’ needs.
 Have that tough conversation about their finances, including assets and liabilities.
 Find out where they stand.

 Can they cover their final expenses?
 The median funeral costs $9,135, but budget higher for any last wishes, medical costs, and unexpected charges.

 Determine what you’re covering if you need something more than final expense insurance.
 Is it a combination of final expenses, liabilities, and estate planning?
 What amount would pay the costs incurred when your parents die and leave behind the legacy they desire?

 Talk to your parents early on to know where they stand financially and what they want to accomplish.